nais/api/README.md

-# NAIS API
+# Nais API

-NAIS API is the main entrypoint when interacting with the API of the NAIS platform.
+Nais API is the main entrypoint when interacting with the API of the Nais platform.

 ## Local development